-Mixing with other people (Activity 9 in Appendix 1: Engaging with other people face-to-face)
+Engaging other people face-to-face (Activity 9 in Appendix 1)

 Some people with Parkinson's may get extremely anxious or distressed meeting people and may need constant support to engage.
 This may be due to cognitive issues such as dementia.

-"Anxiety is a symptom of Parkinson's and I experience this quite often, especially when in crowds of people, causing overwhelming distress.
+"Anxiety is a symptom of Parkinson's and I experience this often, especially when in crowds of people, causing overwhelming distress.
 I often 'freeze'.
-This makes anxiety a lot worse, so social situations are difficult for me, sometimes causing overwhelming distress.
-I have difficulty making facial expressions because of rigid facial muscles.
+This makes my anxiety a lot worse, so social situations are difficult for me, sometimes causing overwhelming distress."

+"I have difficulty making facial expressions because of rigid facial muscles.
 This makes it difficult to express my emotions, and I am often misunderstood.
-This can cause distress, so I need support from my husband."
+This causes a barrier and distress, so I need support from my husband."